rmldj/hcp-utils/docs/index.md

 ## Parcellations

 `hcp_utils` comes with a couple of parcellations preloaded.
-In particular we have the following ones (with the name of the variable with the parcellation data)
+In particular we have the following ones (where we also indicated the name of the variable with the parcellation data)

 * the *Glasser et.al.* Multi-Modal Parcellation (MMP 1.0) which partitions each hemisphere of the cortex into 180 regions - `hcp.mmp`
 * the Cole-Anticevic Brain-wide Network Partition (version 1.1) which